Skip to main content

 public

 Decorator that marks a method in your blueprint class as 'public'.
 All public methods must be marked with the public decorator.
+In addition, you must explicitly specify which types of actions the public method can receive.
+This should be done using the following keyword arguments:

 Usage:

-from hathor.nanocontracts.types import public
+from hathor.nanocontracts.types import public, NCActionType, SignedData

 ...

-# Mark all your public methods.
+# Mark all your public methods:

 @public

-def bet(self, ctx: Context, address: Address, score: str) -> None:
+def set_result(self, ctx: Context, result: SignedData[Result]) -> None:

 ...